-Reimbursement for recovery room services (time or flat fee) includes the use of all and/or available services, equipment, monitoring, and nursing care that is necessary for the patient's welfare and safety during his/her confinement.
+Reimbursement for recovery room services (time or flat fee) includes all used and/or available services, equipment, monitoring, and nursing care that is necessary for the patient's welfare and safety during his/her confinement.
 This will include but is not limited to cardiac/vital signs monitoring, pulse oximeter, medication administration fees, nursing services, equipment, supplies, (whether disposable or reusable), defibrillator, and oxygen.
 Separate reimbursement for these services will not be made.

-Recovery Room services related to IV sedation and/or local anesthesia
+Recovery Room Services Related to IV Sedation and/or Local Anesthesia

 Separate reimbursement will not be made for a phase I or primary recovery room charged in connection with IV sedation or local anesthesia.
-Charges will be paid only if billed as a post procedure room or a phase II recovery (step-down) Examples of procedures include arteriograms and cardiac catheterization.
+Charges will be paid only if billed as a post procedure room or a phase II or step-down recovery room (e.g., arteriograms).